syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Indicator color of the circular progress indicator.
+            Color of the progress indicator in the circular progress bar.
             <br/>
             <br/>
         </td>